lakshanthad/Wio_Terminal_AZIoT_Tutorial/Connect_Wio_Terminal_to_Microsoft_Azure_IoT_Central.md

 ## Connecting Wio Terminal to Microsoft Azure IoT Central via MQTT

-As explained before, we will be using the availble MQTT bridge for the communication between the Wio Terminal and Microsoft Azure IoT Central.
+As explained before, we will be using the available MQTT bridge for the communication between the Wio Terminal and Microsoft Azure IoT Central.
 However, you may use the HTTP bridge as well, if that is your requirement.

 <p style="text-align:center;"><img src="https://raw.githubusercontent.com/lakshanthad/Image/master/WT_client_send.png" alt="pir" width="1200" height="auto"></a></p>